nightscout/nightscout.github.io/docs/vendors/railway.app/new_user.md

 </br>

-i) You can now `Deploy`, and wait until it is complete.
+g) You can now `Deploy`, and wait until it is complete.

 <img src="../img/Railway16.png" style="zoom:80%;" />

 </br>

-j) Once your app is deployed, we need to set the MONGODB_URI.
+h) Once your app is deployed, we need to set the MONGODB_URI.

 <img src="../img/Railway22.png" style="zoom:80%;" />

 </br>

-k) Click the Mongo service, and then click on the connect tab
+i) Click the Mongo service, and then click on the connect tab

 <img src="../img/Railway23.png" style="zoom:80%;" />